nhsconnect/nhslogin/src/scopes-and-claims.md

 3. User basic demographics and default profile scopes are mutually exclusive.
 Both cannot be requested together.
 4. This claim  will be `true` if the phone used for 2FA matches a contact number on PDS.
 5. This scope is not required if the `gp_integration_credentials` scope is requested.
-6. Available only to IM1 enabled partners and protected by high level of authentication.
+6. Available only to [NHS England IM1 enabled partners](https://digital.nhs.uk/services/gp-it-futures-systems/im1-pairing-integration) and partners connected to IM1 via an approved third party supplier.
+This does not include GP suppliers’ own Patient Facing Services (PFS) API.
+The scope is protected by a high level of authentication.
 7. This is a bespoke scope which should only be selected once agreed by NHS login.

 <hr>